Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 A more aggressive (and clearly non-compliant) approach involves creating multiple LLCs, each listing the same property under a different entity name and rotating listings across platforms to evade monitoring.
 This strategy is both illegal and easily detected.
 The city's monitoring software flags properties by address, not entity name, and cross-references parcel numbers against the TOT registry.
 Owners caught using this tactic face serious legal consequences and risk having their properties placed on a permanent STR blacklist that prevents future permit eligibility even if the property is later rezoned or sold.

-The bottom line: there are no viable gray-area workarounds.
+There are no viable gray-area workarounds.
 The ordinance is tightly drafted, enforcement is robust, and the penalties for non-compliance far exceed any incremental revenue an owner might capture through evasion.

 Acquisition Strategy: Targeting Mixed-Use STR-Eligible Inventory